matteoredaelli/msad/README.md

 It supports paginations: it can retreive more than 2000 objects (a limit of AD)

-It can be used for:
+Features:

-- search objects (users, groups, computers,..)
+- [X] search objects (users, groups, computers,..)
-- search (recursively) group memberships and all user's groups
+- [X] search (recursively) group memberships and all user's groups
-- add/remove members to/from AD groups using DN or sAMaccoutName
+- [X] add/remove members to/from AD groups using DN or sAMaccoutName
-- change AD passwords
+- [X] change AD passwords
-- check if a user is disabled or locked, group membership
+- [ ] check if a user is disabled or locked

 ## Prerequisites

-python >= 3.9
+python >= 3.11

 For kerboros auth

   - krb5 lib and tools (like kinit, ...)
-  - a keytab file or
+  - a keytab file or krb5.conf configured

 ## Installation